 Transparency & Public Inquiries

-All of the information in a STARS Report is made publicly available on the STARS website.
-If an individual or organization believes that content is not consistent with credit criteria or contains errors, the STARS Data Inquiry Form will bring the potential inconsistency to the attention of the STARS Liaison at that institution.
+All of the information in a STARS report is made publicly available on the STARS website.
+If an individual or organization believes that content is not consistent with credit criteria or contains errors, they may email their concerns to firstname.lastname@example.org.
+If AASHE staff determine that the concerns are valid, we will bring the potential error or inconsistency to the attention of the STARS Liaison for the institution without identifying the originator of the inquiry.